microchip-pic-avr-examples/pic16f13145-cnano-out-of-box-code-mplab-mcc/README.md

 ## Summary

-This example has shown how to get started with the PIC16F13145 family of microcontrollers.
+This example has shown how to get started with the CLB on the PIC16F13145 family of microcontrollers.